Radio Recorders

 Radio Recorders itself was founded around 1933 and the 1937 Broadcasting Yearbook lists it as being located at 932 N. Western Ave.
 By 1949 they had taken over the facilities at 7000 Santa Monica Blvd. and were on the road to becoming one of the largest independent recording studios in Hollywood.
 Mostly all of the major labels used Radio Recorders' studios because most of them did not have facilities on the West Coast initially.
 Capitol Records did all their early recordings there and then stole away some of their engineering staff when they built their own studios.
 In addition to popular music the facilities there were also extensively used to record jingles, commercials and shows for broadcast radio.

 Like the RCA Victor studios in New York the wall treatment in the studios there featured a series of "polycylindrical diffusers", or rounded walls.
 John Palladino, who worked as an engineer there, called them "splays" when interviewed by Susan Schmidt Horning.
 Other rooms featured a series of slightly curved sections spaced by sections of 1-foot square acoustic tiles.
 Again, they serve to dampen, deaden, or diffuse the sound and prevented "standing waves" allowing engineers much more control during recording and the ability to add effects in the post-mix.
-Pictures of the band recording at the facility at different times show the walls with different treatments suggesting that recording was not always done in the same studio, most likely due to availability.

-Most of the microphones used in the studios there by the band (at least in the '50s) were RCA 77DX's with Elvis sometimes using two for his vocals allowing him to move as he would often do when singing and still be picked up.
+Most of the microphones used in the studios there by the band (at least in the '50s) were RCA 77DX's and 44BX's with Elvis sometimes using two for his vocals allowing him to move as he would often do when singing and still be picked up.
 Bill evidently used an Altec 639A "Bird Cage" microphone to mic his Kay Bass and DJ's drums were mic'd with an Electro-Voice Model 666(a) or 667.
 A 77DX was also used to record Dudley Brooks on piano.
 During the '50's all of the bands recordings there were recorded monaural at 15 ips (inches per second) as were several of the sound tracks in the '60s.

 The "Loving You" soundtrack sessions were the first time that Dudley Brooks would play piano with the band and that Hilmer J. "Tiny" Timbrell would play rhythm guitar.
 They were hired by Paramount Pictures.
 Dudley in addition to soundtrack work had played with Charlie Christian and Bennie Goodman and had also been an arranger for Count Basie.
 Tiny had played with Harry James and Gene Krupa and as the Gibson representative for the West Coast, was instrumental in getting Scotty his endorsement with Gibson.
 He was also a big help with the soundtracks because he could read music while Scotty used the Nashville number system, so Tiny helped transfer the scores over before the actual recording sessions.